appliedontolab/MITE/README.md

 Content of the repository:
 * **core-ontology**: it contains the core module of the ontology.
 The core has to be always imported and extended for applications.
-* **archive**: it contains various materials.
-The subfolder CCLS2026 contains files presented at the CCLS 2026 conference (see paper below)
+* **archive**: it contains various materials (see subfolders CCLS2026 and JCLS2026 containing files presented in papers for the CCLS 2026 conference and the JCLS journal, respectively).

 #### Research related to the ontology: